-As part of the package, FaHCSIA has supported the Raising Children Network to develop a Children with Autism section on this site, raisingchildren.net.au.
-This provides information, online resources and interactive tools to support parents, carers and professionals.
+As part of the package, DSS has supported Raising Children Network to develop Children with Autism Spectrum Disorder.
+This part of the Raising Children website provides information, online resources and interactive tools to support parents, carers and professionals.

-The Department of Education, Employment and Workplace Relations (DEEWR) is delivering two initiatives in addition to the HCWA package.
+The Australian Government Department of Education delivers two initiatives in addition to the HCWA package.